RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Related work

-\paragraph{Learning from noisy feedback.} The vulnerability to label noise situates preference alignment within the classic machine learning problem of Learning with Noisy Labels (LNL) \citep{natarajan2013learning}.
-Foundational work in LNL, such as the Dawid and Skene model \citep{dawid1979maximum}, used an EM algorithm to simultaneously infer true labels while estimating annotator reliability.
-This principle was later extended to pairwise comparisons in the Crowd-BT model \citep{chen2013pairwise}, which jointly estimates item scores and annotator reliability in crowdsourced ranking tasks.
-In the context of modern LLM alignment, several approaches have recently been proposed to address label noise.
-These can be broadly categorized into methods that design robust loss functions and those that implement data-centric filtering strategies.
-In the first category, rDPO \citep{chowdhury2024provably} constructs an unbiased estimator of the true loss but requires the global noise rate to be known a priori.
-Hölder-DPO \citep{fujisawa2025scalable} introduces a loss with a "redescending property," which inherently nullifies the influence of extreme outliers without needing a known noise rate.
-In the second category, Selective DPO \citep{gao2025principled} proposes filtering examples based on their difficulty relative to the model's capacity—a concept orthogonal to label correctness—using validation loss as a proxy.
-Another recent framework, ORPO \citep{hong2024orpo}, employs a hybrid iterative approach that alternates between training with a robust loss and explicitly filtering out a fixed fraction of high-loss samples.
-ROPO \citep{liang2024ropo} proposes an iterative framework that also alternates between noise-tolerant training and noisy sample filtering.
-Our proposed LCPO framework is distinct from these contemporary methods.
-Instead of merely mitigating the consequences of noise (e.g., high-loss samples), LCPO addresses its root cause by directly modeling the data-generating process.
-By treating annotator reliability as a latent variable to be inferred, it can distinguish signal from noise in a principled manner, offering a more robust path to alignment.
+\paragraph{Learning from noisy feedback.} The vulnerability to label noise situates preference alignment within the classic machine learning problem of Learning with Noisy Labels (LNL) \citep{natarajan2013learning, frenay2013classification}.
+Foundational work in this area, such as the Dawid--Skene model \citep{dawid1979maximum}, uses an EM algorithm to simultaneously infer true latent labels while estimating annotator reliability.
+This principle was later extended to pairwise comparisons in the Crowd-BT model \citep{chen2013pairwise}, which jointly estimates item scores and annotator-specific reliability parameters in crowdsourced ranking tasks.
+In modern LLM alignment, several methods have been proposed to improve robustness to noisy preference data.
+These can be broadly divided into loss-centric approaches and data-centric filtering strategies.
+In the first category, ROPO \citep{liang2024ropo} proposes an iterative robust preference optimization procedure that jointly applies a noise-tolerant loss and down-weights (or discards) highly uncertain samples, without relying on external teacher models. rDPO \citep{chowdhury2024provably} constructs an unbiased estimator of the true loss but requires the global noise rate to be known a priori.
+H\"older-DPO \citep{fujisawa2025scalable} introduces a loss with a ``redescending'' property, which inherently nullifies the influence of extreme outliers without needing a known noise rate.
+In the second category, Selective DPO \citep{gao2025principled} proposes filtering examples based on their difficulty relative to the model's capacity---a concept orthogonal to label correctness---using validation loss as a proxy.

+\rebuttal{Our proposed RE-PO framework is complementary to these methods.
+Rather than only modifying the loss shape or discarding high-loss points, RE-PO explicitly models the data-generating process by treating annotator reliability and label correctness as latent variables to be inferred.
+This allows RE-PO to assign fine-grained, example-specific weights based on a posterior confidence, providing a principled way to separate signal from noise.}